-An is currently working on a research project on "Good Neighbourliness in International Law", funded by a Marsden Fund Fast-Start grant.
-The research explores the potential of “good neighbourliness” as a foundation for legal restrictions on states’ sovereign decisions in a world characterised by increasing interdependence.
+Funded by a Marsden Fund Fast-Start grant, An is exploring the potential of “good neighbourliness” as a foundation for legal restrictions on states’ sovereign decisions in a world characterised by increasing interdependence.
 Obligations of good neighbourliness have developed in international environmental law to deal with the negative impact of a state’s decisions on the physical environment of another state.
 Yet, states’ decisions can cause a non-physical impact on another state, for example when they affect another state’s economy.
 International law has no clear answer on how to deal with non-physical impacts.
 An's research draws on the history of “good neighbourliness” in Roman law, municipal law, and international environmental law, to explore the concept’s potential as a foundation for legal restrictions on states' sovereign decisions that have a non-physical impact on other states.

-Aside from questions as to how international law allocates regulatory jurisdiction between states, she is also interested in the substance of states' regulation of economic activity, with a particular interest in competition and consumer law.
+An maintains an interest in the substance of states' regulation of economic activity, and particularly in competition and consumer law.

 Teaching | Current

 Semester 1, 2022: LAWPUBL432 - International Economic Regulation and LAWCOMM456 - Secured Credit

 Semester 2, 2022: LAWPUBL465 - International Law in Aotearoa New Zealand

 An welcomes inquiries from potential research students in international law, with a particular focus on the limits of state sovereignty and the duties of sovereign states towards others in a global economy, and in consumer law issues.